OverDriver05/HDest-Modern-Weapons-Pack/README.md

 - Reworked AKM to AK-15
     - Part of the fifth generation of Kalashnikov rifles (AK-12, AK-15, AK-19, AK-308).
 Designed for Russian military.
-	- Added "NATO" rails to attach attachments such as optics and flashlight
+	- Added "NATO" rails to attach attachments such as optics
 	- Slightly reduced recoil
 	- Same loadout code as AKM